Red Dawn Foster: Covid-19 Controversy

-When the Covid-19 virus spread to South Dakota in 2020, the Cheyenne River Sioux and Ogalala Sioux tribes instituted checkpoints on highways leading through reservation land in an attempt to limit the spread of the virus.
+When the COVID-19 virus spread to South Dakota in 2020, the Cheyenne River Sioux and Oglala Sioux tribes instituted checkpoints on highways leading through reservation land in an attempt to limit the spread of the virus.
 During this time, the Navajo nation had been suffering high rates of infection and death due to the virus after reaching out to the United States Government and receiving little help.
-South Dakota's Governor Kristi Noem, who refused to implement any measures to combat Covid-19 and prioritized keeping the state open to benefit the economy, threatened to take legal action against the tribes, accusing them of breaking the law.
+South Dakota's Governor Kristi Noem, who refused to implement any measures to combat COVID-19 and prioritized keeping the state open to benefit the economy, threatened to take legal action against the tribes, accusing them of breaking the law.
 The tribes combatted the threats with arguments that the checkpoints were legally instituted because the tribes are sovereign nations.
 Senator Red Dawn Foster stood with the tribes in criticizing the governor's lack of action and threats against tribes, stating that the Coronavirus was "a matter of life and death on a reservation.".